The National Curriculum is taught to all children from year one. It consists of five core subjects:

 The Early Years Foundation Stage

-The Early Years Foundation Stage (EYFS), which covers the first year of school in reception, has seven areas of learning:
+The Early Years Foundation Stage (EYFS), which covers the first years of school in nursery and reception, has seven areas of learning:

 - Personal, Social and Emotional Development